ExponentiAI/TPGraph/README.md

 ## Code running
 We have conducted the short-term experiments on Aliyun dataset as the preliminary experiment, and long-term experiments on Aliyun and Pems-bay datasets as the main experiments.
-Here, we provide a code for long-term prediction on Pems-bay dataset.
+Here, we provide a code for long-term prediction on Pems-bay dataset. // Firstly, please unzip the pems-bay file.//
 The model file is TPGraph.py.
 You can run the code by running the main_pems.py.
 Meanwhile, our best result is recorded in BEST_REC.

 ## Running example on  Aliyun dataset